rashik07/Bicycle_Store/README.md

-# Bicycle Store - E-commerce Platform
+# 🚴 Bicycle Store – Full-Stack E-commerce Application

 This is a full-stack e-commerce application for managing and selling bicycles.
-The platform includes features for user authentication, product management, order processing, and payment integration.
+The platform includes features for user authentication, product management, order processing, and payment integration with ShurjoPay.

+---

-## Features
+## ✨ Features

-- **User Management**: Admins and customers can register, log in, and manage their accounts.
+- **User Management**:
+  Admins and customers can register, log in, and manage their accounts.

-- **Product Management**: Admins can add, update, and delete bicycles.
-Customers can view available bicycles.
+- **Product Management**:
+  Admins can add, update, and delete bicycles.
+Customers can view all available bicycles.

-- **Order Management**: Customers can place orders, and admins can manage orders.
+- **Order Management**:
+  Customers can place orders.
+Admins can view and manage all orders.

-- **Payment Integration**: Integrated with ShurjoPay for secure payment processing.
+- **Payment Integration**:
-- **Error Handling**: Centralized error handling for better debugging and user feedback.
+  Secure payment processing using [ShurjoPay](https://shurjopay.com.bd/).

-- **Image Upload**: Cloudinary integration for uploading and managing product images.
+- **Image Upload**:
+  Cloudinary integration for uploading and managing product images.

+- **Error Handling**:
+  Centralized error handling for improved debugging and user feedback.

+---

-## Tech Stack
+## 🛠 Tech Stack

 - **Backend**: Node.js, Express.js, TypeScript
 - **Database**: MongoDB with Mongoose
 - **Authentication**: JSON Web Tokens (JWT)
-- **Validation**: Zod for schema validation
+- **Validation**: Zod for request schema validation
 - **Payment Gateway**: ShurjoPay
 - **Image Upload**: Cloudinary
 - **Environment Management**: dotenv

+---

-## Project Structure
+## 📁 Project Structure

 ## Installation